owid/notebooks/SaloniDattani/Cancer-mortality-age/README.md

 The output plot is also available in the folder.

-Note: Categories are not shown when the total number of deaths per single-year age group was less than 10.
+Note: Categories are not shown when the total number of deaths per single-year age group was less than 10, according to CDC Wonder's terms of use.

 **Update log**
 - 9 May 2025: I identified a coding error in the data on lymphatic and blood cancers and corrected it.